 Understanding where vehicles are allowed to park can help you work out whether there is illegal parking in your area.

-Council will issue warnings or fines where appropriate.
+Council may issue warnings or fines where appropriate.
 However, if the problem occurs regularly, please complete the Parking Issue Register to provide Council with as much information as possible.
 Council will assess the most effective solution to address this problem.

 All motorists must leave at least three metres of clear roadway beside their vehicle.
 This allows large vehicles, such as waste collection vehicles, to access local streets.
 If the waste collector cannot access bin with the mechanical arm due to vehicles parked along the street, the bins will be emptied manually.